Schelly

 The schelly (Coregonus stigmaticus) is a living fresh water fish of the salmon family, endemic to four lakes in the Lake District, England.
 Its taxonomy is disputed with some recognizing it as a distinct species and others as a variant of the widespread Eurasian whitefish species Coregonus lavaretus.
 It is present in Brothers Water, Haweswater, Red Tarn and Ullswater, and the population seems stable in all of these except for Haweswater where it seems to be declining.
 The main threats it faces are seen to be water abstraction and cormorants, and the fish-eating birds are being culled from Haweswater.
-The International Union for Conservation of Nature has rated the conservation status of this fish as "endangered".
+The International Union for Conservation of Nature has rated the conservation status of this fish as "Vulnerable".

 Taxonomy

 In Britain the schelly populations are usually considered as members of the widespread Eurasian whitefish species Coregonus lavaretus, or common whitefish, as with the Welsh gwyniad and Scottish powan.
 This is supported by morphological evidence, as a review was unable to find any solid evidence for treating them as separate.
 The schelly is listed as a distinct species of whitefish, C. stigmaticus, in FishBase and by the IUCN.